idrankwhat/hello-world/README.md

 Hi

 Very new to programming.
 I've used NI LabView for many years but want to up my game.
-Am learning to talk directly to test equipment and write tests for the test equipment to run.
+Am learning to talk directly to test equipment through Python and write tests for the test equipment to run.